johnmathews/johnmathews.github.io.old/content/articles/20170525_blockchain-introduction.md

 So far Lizzie is the only person who appears to have any business skills.

 What if Lizzie wanted to use the 4 coins that she is owed by Chris to buy something from John?
 Could she use this system to transfer Chris' promise to pay her 4 coins so that Chris would pay John instead?
-The fact that everyone can be sure that the record of the transactions is accurate and authentic allows a debt to be used as payment.
+The fact that everyone can be sure that the record of the transactions is accurate and authentic allows credit to be used as payment.
 Lizzie's transaction would look like this:

 ```objdump
 From: Lizzie // Date: 1235, To: John, What: ba781... <- Signed and encrypted by Lizzie using her private key
 ```

 The "What" section contains a [hash](http://www.movable-type.co.uk/scripts/sha256.html) of the original transaction (with Chris) that she wants to transfer to John.
 A hash is the signature for a file or some text and in this case it is the signature for Lizzie's transaction with Chris.
 The signature is unique to each transaction and identifies which transaction is being used as payment.
 Because both transactions are signed using Lizzie's private key, it is simple to verify that Lizzie has the right to use this previous transaction where she is owed (or paid) some coins as payment to another person.

+## Blockchains as proof of identity

 This shows how public-private key infrastructure can be used to securely record transactions and enable trade between a group of people, - under certain conditions.
 Blockchains can be used to transfer units of value like in this example, but we could just as easily put selfies or certificates of ownership (for houses, financial instruments, diamonds, etc) inside the "What" part of the transaction.
 If we make two other changes - removing the "To" part of the transaction, and including a hash of the transaction as part of the text which is signed using a private key.
 If we do this, then a record would be: